The Lewis Blue

 The Lewis Blue is an album by Scottish Celtic musicians Ivan Drever and Duncan Chisholm, released in 1998.
 At the time, both musicians were members of Wolfstone (though Drever left shortly after The Lewis Blues release).

 The album was released around the same time as the controversial album release This Strange Place, which was essentially an Ivan Drever piece with certain members of Wolfstone, but after a short period of time in 1998, it was marketed as a Wolfstone album.
 At the time, many fans noted that The Lewis Blue was "the Wolfstone album of 1998, not This Strange Place".

+The album was rated 3 out of 5 stars by AllMusic.